Are there Laws Governing Registration Loans?

+Yes.
+Car registration loans in Arizona are covered by the Arizona Revised Statues, Title 44.
 A few years ago, the state of Arizona decided that they would no longer allow payday loans, because they thought unsecured, low dollar, short term loans would hurt the population.
-Then lenders came up with the idea that they could use a car registration for a loan.
-This is still an unsecured loan, and there is still a credit check, so they are somewhat similar in that they are both unsecured loans.
-Registration loans are different than title loans because they don’t use collateral.
-There are regulations that go over lending caps and if there is no rate stated in writing, your loans automatically cap at 10% interest.
+Companies then operating as payday lenders came up with the idea that they could use a car registration for a loan, and make loans under Title 44 of the Arizona Revised Statutes.
+Registration loans are not secured by a free and clear title but by the registration and a secondary interest in a vehicle that the borrower does not own outright.
+There is typically still a credit check and a requirement to provide bank account information to the lender, so they are somewhat similar to payday loans.
+Registration loans are different than title loans because they don’t use a clear title as collateral, and therefore tend to come with smaller loan amounts and more stringent repayment requirements.

-The reason many registration loans require multiple banking information and paystub documents is because they are heavily reliant on repayment.
-While some registration loan lenders do not take their delinquent loans to collections, many of them will file a suite in civil court and that goes onto your credit history.
+The reason many registration loans require bank account information and paystub documents is because they are heavily reliant on fast repayment, and intended to replace payday loans.
+Many registration loan lenders do assign their delinquent loans to third-party collections, and some also file suits in civil court which can impact your credit history.

-When you consider the cons of getting an unsecured loan, do you really want to go through all that when there are alternatives that are simpler and less aggressive?
-There is another alternative to consider, and that’s getting a car title loan.
-Car title loans are secured loans, so they have certain freedoms that unsecured loans do not.
+When you consider the cons of getting a registration loan, do you really want to go through all that when there are alternatives that may be simpler and less aggressive?
+There is another alternative to consider, and that’s getting an Arizona car title loan.
+Car title loans are secured loans, so they have certain flexibility that unsecured loans do not.
 They offer competitive interest rates, longer repayment terms, and they rely on your ability to repay your loan instead of your credit history.
-The more involved the process, the longer it will take to get paid.
-With more forms and steps, the longer you will have to wait for relief.

-The laws affect all kinds of lending, however having an unsecured loan like a registration loan is different than having a loan that is secured.
-The laws do state that the more you borrow, the less of an interest rate you must pay.
-The interest rates in Arizona are regulated to fall between 120-204% APR.
-There are no limits to the size of the loan, the duration of the loan terms, (with LoanMart, our terms range from 12-48 months) and no limit to the ability for the lender to collect on deficient balances.
-Having a secured loan, means there is collateral, so in terms of defaulting on your secured car title loan, there is only repossession and repayment.
-Registration laws do not offer the peace of mind that secured loans do.
-LoanMart uses secured loans, and we work with you to come up with repayment terms that you can afford and can feel comfortable paying1.
-We offer repayment terms from 12-48 months, giving you enough breathing room for successful repayments.
-LoanMart also offers competitive interest rates when it comes to repayment.
-We do not use a collection service as our first option.
-When you get a car title loan with LoanMart, we make it simple and easy for you to get your money while still following Arizona state lending laws.
+The Arizona Revised Statues affect all kinds of lending, including title loans.
+However, having an unsecured loan or a registration loan is different than having a loan that is secured, which tends to allow for higher loan amounts.
+While the laws do not differentiate between registration loans and title loans, they state that the more you borrow, the lower the maximum allowable interest rate is that the lender may charge you.
+There are no limits to the size of the loan, the duration of the loan terms, and no limit to the ability for the lender to collect on deficient balances.
+Having a secured loan means there is collateral, so in terms of defaulting on your secured Phoenix title loans, there is the possibility of facing repossession to ensure repayment of your loan obligation.
+LoanMart markets secured loans, and we work with you to come up with repayment terms that you can afford and can feel comfortable paying1 so we can minimize the likelihood of financial issues when repaying your title loan.
+We offer extended repayment terms, giving you enough breathing room for successful repayments.
+LoanMart also offers competitive interest rates and monthly payments when it comes to getting approved for a loan1.
+When you get car title loans in Arizona with LoanMart, we make it simple and easy for qualified consumers to get money while still following Arizona state lending laws.

 When you apply for a car title loan at LoanMart you need to bring the following: